 Ken is an Associate Professor of Government at Claremont McKenna College, where he also serves as Associate Director of the Rose Institute of State and Local Government and Co-Director of the Dreier Roundtable.
 Ken’s research focuses on state politics, constitutional law, and political polarization.
-In 2011-12, he was the Ann and Herbert W. Vaughn Visiting Fellow at Princeton University’s James Madison Program in American Ideals and Institutions.
+He was the Ann and Herbert W. Vaughn Visiting Fellow at Princeton University’s James Madison Program in American Ideals and Institutions (2011-2012) and a visiting scholar at the John Goodwin Tower Center for Political Studies at Southern Methodist University (2017-2018).
 He received a B.A. from Pomona College, a J.D. from Harvard Law School, and a Ph.D. in political science from the University of California at Berkeley.
 He lives in Claremont, California with his wife, Kimberly Miller, a marriage and family therapist, retreat leader, and author.
-In 2017-2018, Ken will be a visiting scholar at the Tower Center at Southern Methodist University.